A small helicopter improving Mexican public safety

 “With infrared (IR) sensors our clients are able to fly their missions during night time.
 Another advantage is that the UAV can be operated in all kinds of weather conditions, so it can fly at any time of the day.
 We are fully convinced that other clients will use the HEF 32 Airboxer for border patrols to prevent trafficking of people and smuggling of drugs, which is a great problem in Mexico.

 We see other possibilities in the commercial and maritime sectors as well.
 For example the inspection of pipelines or locating tuna fish from on board large fishing vessels” Sebastian Zepeda García, CEO of Oculus Airborne Sensoring says.

-“The HEF 32 UAV is a perfect solution to fight organised crime, because of its long endurance and range.”
+“The HEF 32 Airboxer is a perfect solution to fight organised crime, because of its long endurance and range.”